irisbaron/loopback-demo-zos/README.md

 This section provides introduction experience into Node.js, to showcase the ease of writing Node.js applications and to familiarize with LoopBack concepts and components.
 It provides a couple of paths of engagement designed for different levels of experience.

-In our scenario, the Dinosaur credit card company holds data regarding the members, the credit cards and the reward programs.
+In our scenario, the TorCC credit card company holds data regarding the members, the credit cards and the reward programs.
 It provides rewards program in which multiple members share the reward program.
-Dinosaur CC wants to expose APIs for frontend or mobile usage, to query and manage the reward program.
+TorCC CC wants to expose APIs for frontend or mobile usage, to query and manage the reward program.
 In our example, we generate 4 APIs to deal with the rewards programs:

 1. create a program
 2. query the status